genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/02_basics.md

 }
 ```

-If the type of the source row is different from the [Field](/creating-applications/defining-your-application/data-model/fields/fields) type, then it will converted in best effort.
+If the type of the source row is different from the Field type, then it will be converted in the best effort.

 ### Mapping function
-There are cases when the [Field](/creating-applications/defining-your-application/data-model/fields/fields) value is not directly mapped to the source row value.
+There are cases when the Field value is not directly mapped to the source row value.
 For example:

 - Type conversion is complex
 - Data enrichment
 - Data obfuscation
-- Calcuated value based on input
+- Calculated value based on input

 For such cases, each mapper can declare a `transform` function.
 Here are a few examples: